agdavid/agdavid.github.io/_posts/2016-10-06-puckerup_spa_angular_rails_app.markdown

 ---
 layout: post
-title:  PuckerUp - My SPA Built With AngularJS and a Rails API
+title:  PuckerUp - My Homebrewed SPA Built With AngularJS and a Rails API
 date:   2016-10-06 20:49:05 -0400
 ---